 Who is Rayshard Brooks, 27-year-old black man killed by Atlanta police?

 Rayshard Brooks, the 27-year-old black man who was fatally shot by an Atlanta police officer, had been celebrating his daughter's birthday on the night of his death, lawyers for his family said in a news conference Saturday.
-Brooks was killed during a confrontation with police late Friday night.
+Brooks was killed during a confrontation with two white police officers late Friday night.

 Attorney L. Chris Stewart said Brooks had planned on taking his 8-year-old daughter skating for her birthday.
 "She had her birthday dress on.
 She was waiting for her dad to come pick her up and take her skating," he said Saturday.